mj-linane/OR-APCSP-P5JS-Lesson/61.while-loop-simulations/compiled-instructions.md

 ## 5 Change the Loop Condition - Counting Heads

-We want our simulation to run while the streak of heads is less than a target length.
-In order to do this, we'll need to change our looping condition to use the variables we've been using to count our streak of heads.
-To begin with your simulation should look for a streak of 3 heads so that you can still visually confirm the output.
+We want our simulation to run while the number of heads is less than a target length.
+In order to do this, we'll need to change our looping condition to use the variables we've been using to count our number of heads.
+To begin with your simulation should look for a max number of 3 heads so that you can still visually confirm the output.

 ### Do This: Change the Loop Condition - Counting Heads